-Examples of vendors and entertainers include farmers. ranchers, fishers, gardeners, buffalo care-takers, tour guides, chefs, storytellers, weavers, carvers, painters, ethnobotanists (cultural knowledge holders of plants), dancers and even DJs.
+Examples of vendors and entertainers include farmers, ranchers, fishers, gardeners, buffalo caretakers, tour guides, chefs, storytellers, weavers, carvers, painters, ethnobotanists (cultural knowledge holders of plants), dancers and even DJs.
 Ensure that there is a diversity of produce and entertainment.
 Though vendors who sell goods will need to pay for a space and/or contribute a percentage of their income, entertainers such as dancers and DJs may get paid to attend the market.
 Develop a schedule and fees.
-Contact entities such as your food sovereignty initiative, agricultural program, fish and wildlife division, TIPO, visitor center, chamber of commerce or another similar entity to find a list of vendors and entertainers.
+Contact entities such as your food sovereignty initiative, agricultural program, fish and wildlife division, tribal historic preservation office, visitor center, and chamber of commerce to find a list of vendors and entertainers.